-In type 2 diabetes, a person's body becomes less sensitive to insulin.
-Human bodies make insulin to break down glucose, a type of sugar.
-Broken down glucose is either stored in the body or used for energy.
+Those with type 2 diabetes can become less sensitive to insulin.
+Human bodies make insulin to break down glucose.
+Glucose that has been broken down is stored in the body or used for energy.
 When a person's body doesn't respond well to insulin, over time, their body stops making enough insulin.
 People with type 2 diabetes have high blood sugar.
-Having high blood sugar causes damage to the blood vessels.
-Blood vessels are everywhere in people's bodies.
-When blood vessels are damaged, after a while, there is damage in different parts of the body.

 Diabetes can hurt the heart muscle.
 This leads to heart failure.
 Diabetes hurts the kidneys.
 When the kidneys don't work well that is called renal failure.
-People with renal failure have to go on dialysis to stay alive.
-Diabetes is the biggest cause of kidney failure in the developed world.
 People with diabetes can get damage to their eyes.
 New blood vessels that grow in the retina aren't as good.
 This makes the macula swell, which leads to not seeing well or even going blind.

 On June 15, 2011, the Federal Drug Administration ("FDA") made a Safety Announcement.
 The FDA said that anyone taking pioglitazone for a year or more may have a bigger risk of getting bladder cancer.
 The FDA ordered Takeda to add to the medicine label the warning that taking pioglitazone increased a person's risk of bladder cancer.

-The FDA also told doctors to not to prescribe medicine containing piolitizone to people with bladder cancer.
+The FDA also told doctors not to prescribe medicine containing pioglitazone to people with bladder cancer.
 The FDA said if a patient had bladder cancer already, the doctor needed carefully weigh the benefit of controlling their blood sugar levels against the increased chance of making their bladder cancer worse.

 The FDA made this order because of a study of 193,099 diabetic patients at Kaiser Permanente Northern California ("Kaiser").
 The Kaiser study looked at the records of people who were treated from 1997 to 2008.
 These records showed a number of the patients who took pioglitazone then got bladder cancer.